Loadable Modules - Extending the mesibo Platform

 mesibo_util_json_extract

-This function can be used to get the value of a key in a JSON string.
+Extracts the value of a key from a JSON string.

 char *mesibo_util_json_extract(char *src, const char *key, char **next);